 Fisher Goes Green

-Thank you for attending and contributing to our Recycling Drive and Sustainability Fair on March 14,2013.
+Start collecting unwanted electronics, cell phones, dead batteries and CFL bulbs for the Sixth Annual Fisher Goes Green Day: Recycling Drive and Sustainability Fair on March 20,2014.
 There are more details on the Activities page.

 Welcome to Fisher Goes Green, THE place to find out more about the environment, and what St. John Fisher College is doing to keep our campus – and our planet – clean, safe, and healthy.
 This site is maintained by the Recycling and Sustainability Committee.

 Monroe County law requires that everyone recycle certain materials, but we are about more than just recycling.
 We want to make sure that the Fisher Community practices the three R's.